 (3) The written notice must include reasons for the decision.

-[(4) repealed]

 [Section 38 amended by No. 41 of 2006 s.
 31.]

 39. Suspension by Board

 (1) The Board may, at any time during the parole period of a parole order, suspend the parole order, irrespective of whether it was made by the Board or by the Governor.